jerome244/holbertonschool-hbnb/part4/README.md

 ## 🚧 Things Not Fully Implemented

 - **Notifications:**
-   - The notification feature currently do not work.
+   - The notification feature currently only works for new chat message.

 - **Future Features:**
    - Ideas for improving features like **Follow/Unfollow Functions**, **Report System**, **Block Users**, **Forum**, **Choice of Main Place Photo**, **Option for Changing the Language**, or either a **Dark Mode**.